Advanced Dental Education Program in Periodontics

 Scope of Training

 The Advanced Dental Education Program in Periodontics is designed to train residents in all facets of periodontology and to prepare them to become Diplomates of the American Board of Periodontology.
-The program is based in a core curriculum of traditional periodontics that includes training in all aspects of diagnosis, prognosis, and treatment planning.
+The program is based in a core curriculum of traditional periodontics that includes, but is not limited to, training in all aspects of diagnosis, prognosis, and treatment planning.
 Residents become proficient in all currently accepted modalities of surgical and non-surgical therapy.
 The program provides a strong foundation in the scientific basis for specialty practice in periodontics, with particular emphasis on the critical use of current literature and knowledge.
 Diversity in the training of faculty exposes each resident to various concepts of conventional surgical and non-surgical therapy.

 Residents gain experience in managing a periodontal maintenance program.
 Extensive training is provided in implantology, which includes surgical preparation of the implant site and placement of implants.
-Clinical experiences also include contemporary bone regeneration techniques for alveolar ridge and maxillary sinus augmentation.
+Clinical experiences also include contemporary bone regeneration techniques for alveolar ridge and maxillary sinus augmentation, guided surgery and management of peri-implant disease.
 Postgraduate students receive in-depth instruction in all areas of conscious sedation and gain experience in the administration of conscious sedation, including clinical exposure to intravenous sedation.